pb66/OEM-documentation/BuildingBlocks/TimeSeries/writeloadinvestigation.md

 ### Conclusion

-It appears that just using PHPFiwa (Without the npoints metafile) reduces the write load from ~31 kb\_wrtn/s to ~ 6kb\_wrtn/s on an Ext4 filesystem.
+It appears that just using PHPFina (Without the npoints metafile) reduces the write load from ~31 kb\_wrtn/s to ~ 6kb\_wrtn/s on an Ext4 filesystem.
 This is very close to the 5x reduction that we might expect from not writing to all the additional average layers and associated inodes that PHPFiwa requires.

 Using the FAT filesystem provides another ~4x reduction or 20x reduction overall.
 An additional overhead is expected due to the way Journalling works.
 Journalling records all disk writes to a journal first before actually writing to the data location on the disk.
 This reduces the likelihood of corruption in the event of a crash or power failure but at an additional write cost.